 The World Food Programme (WFP) is committed to accountability and transparency to ensure we can best serve the world’s most vulnerable and assure our donors and partners that funds entrusted to us are used for their intended purpose.

 WFP’s Office of the Inspector General (OIG) conducts objective and independent audits as well as investigations into suspected wrongdoing, misconduct and fraud, and advises management and the Executive Board on its findings, concerns and opportunities for improvement.
 The scope of work includes all programmes, systems, processes, operations and activities undertaken by WFP.

-The activities of the Office of the Inspector General conform to the International Standards for the Professional Practice of Internal Auditing of the Institute of Internal Auditors and the Uniform Principles and Guidelines for Investigations as endorsed by the Conference of International Investigators.
+The activities of the office conform to the International Standards for the Professional Practice of Internal Auditing (from the Institute of Internal Auditors) and the Uniform Principles and Guidelines for Investigations (from the Conference of International Investigators).

-Sexual exploitation and abuseWFP takes cases of sexual harassment, sexual exploitation and abuse very seriously.
+Preventing sexual exploitation and abuse is a moral imperative for WFP.
 The Office of the Inspector General investigates reports of these incidents and recommends disciplinary action.
-In addition, it has developed a mandatory e-learning course in four languages on protection from sexual exploitation and sexual abuse, as well as anti-fraud and anti-corruption, for all WFP staff.
+In addition, it has developed a mandatory e-learning course in four languages on protection from sexual exploitation and abuse.

-Contribution to other organizations’ oversight policiesThe Office of the Inspector General actively contributes to other organizations’ policies in coordination with Rome-based agencies as well as in other UN organizations, as a member of the United Nations Representatives of Internal Audit Services (UN-RIAS) and the United Nations Representatives of Investigations Services (UNRIS).
+The Office of the Inspector General actively contributes to other organizations’ policies in coordination with Rome-based agencies as well as other UN organizations, as a member of the United Nations Representatives of Internal Audit Services (UNRIAS) and the United Nations Representatives of Investigations Services (UNRIS).